-TRANS AND GENDER DIVERSE: These are umbrella terms that describe people who identify their gender as different to what was assigned to them at birth.
-Some trans people position 'being trans' as a history or experience, rather than an identity, and consider their gender identity as simply being female, male or a non-binary identity.
+TRANS AND GENDER DIVERSE: These are umbrella terms that describe people who identify their gender as different to the legal sex that was assigned to them at birth.
+Trans people may position 'being trans' as a history or experience, rather than an identity, and consider their gender identity as simply being female, male or a non-binary identity.
 Some connect strongly with their trans experience.
 The processes of transition may or may not be part of a trans or gender diverse person's life.